meghaofficial/Canvas-dropdown-in-react/README.md

 ##### Connector
 Created connector but still problem with when object is moving, the connector should move with the moving object.

+##### Fixed 3
+Cancel, Edit and Connector icons were not moving with the image object but now it is moving